yuki-961004/binaryRL/README.md

 # binaryRL
 This package is designed to simplify the process of building reinforcement learning models.
 It allows beginners to easily construct a model with just an `if-else` statement, making model creation more accessible.

-Before using this package, please make sure you agree with these assumptions.
+Before using this package, please make sure you agree with this assumptions.

-1. The paradigm is a binary choice decision task.
-2. When decision-makers encounter a new stimulus, they will try it once.
-3. Learning for different stimuli is independent, meaning rewards for one stimulus do not influence the learning process for others.
+> The paradigm is a binary choice decision task.
+And the learning for different stimuli is independent, meaning rewards for one stimulus do not influence the learning process for others.

-If you agree with these three points, I will introduce the process of my package.
+If you agree with this assumptions, I will introduce the process of my package.

 <!---------------------------------------------------------->